London Missionary Society: Early days

-A Captain James Wilson offered to sail the missionaries to their destination unpaid.
-The society was able to afford the small ship Duff, of 267 tons (bm).
+Captain James Wilson offered to sail the missionaries to their destination unpaid.
+The Society was able to afford the small ship Duff, of 267 tons (bm).
 It could carry 18 crew members and 30 missionaries.
-Seven months after the crew left port from the Woolwich docks in late 1796 they arrived in Tahiti, where seventeen missionaries departed.
+Seven months after the crew left port from the Woolwich docks in late 1796, they arrived in Tahiti, where seventeen missionaries departed.
 The missionaries were then instructed to become friendly with the natives, build a mission house for sleeping and worship, and learn the native language.
 The missionaries faced unforeseen problems.
 The natives had firearms and were anxious to gain possessions from the crew.
 The Tahitians also had faced difficulties with diseases spread from the crews of ships that had previously docked there.
 The natives saw this as retribution from the gods, and they were very suspicious of the crew.
 Of the seventeen missionaries that arrived in Tahiti, eight soon left on the first British ship to arrive in Tahiti.

 When Duff returned to Britain it was immediately sent back to Tahiti with thirty more missionaries.
-Unfortunately this journey was disastrous.
+This journey was disastrous.
 A French privateer captured Duff, landed its prisoners in Montevideo, and sold her.
-The expense of the journey cost 'The Missionary Society' ten thousand pounds, which was initially devastating to the society.
-Gradually it recovered, however, and in 1807 was able to establish a mission in Guangzhou (Canton), China under Robert Morrison.
+The expense of the journey cost 'The Missionary Society' ten thousand pounds, which was initially devastating to the Society.
+Gradually it recovered, however, and in 1807, was able to establish a mission in Guangzhou (Canton), China under Robert Morrison.

 Another missionary who served in China was John Kenneth Mackenzie.
 A native of Yarmouth in England, he served in Hankow and Tientsin.

 Starting in 1815, they hired Abdullah bin Abdul Kadir as a translator, to work on many texts including the gospels.

-After attending Homerton College, then in Hampstead, William Ellis (missionary) was ordained in 1815.
-Soon atter his marriage to Mary Mercy Moor on 9 November 1815 they were posted to the South Sea Islands returning in 1824.
+After attending Homerton College, then in Hampstead, William Ellis was ordained in 1815.
+Soon atter his marriage to Mary Mercy Moor on 9 November 1815, they were posted to the South Sea Islands, returning in 1824.
 He later become Chief Foreign Secretary.

-In September 1816 Robert Moffat (1795–1883) was commissioned in the Surrey Chapel, on the same day as John Williams.
+In September 1816, Robert Moffat (1795–1883) was commissioned in the Surrey Chapel, Southwark, on the same day as John Williams.
 Moffat served in South Africa until 1870.
 Mary Moffat joined him and they married in 1819.
 The LMS only employed male missionaries and it preferred them to be married.
 The Moffats were to have several children who also became and/or married missionaries.

-In 1817 Edward Stallybrass was sent out to Russia to start a mission among the Buryat people of Siberia.
+In 1817, Edward Stallybrass was sent out to Russia to start a mission among the Buryat people of Siberia.
 The mission received the blessing of Alexander I of Russia, but was suppressed in 1840 under his successor Nicholas I. Alongside Stallybrass worked Cornelius Rahmn of Sweden, William Swan and Robert Yuille of Scotland.